グローバルナビゲーションへ

 Enjoying Change and Living with the Garden:

 This first installment focuses on the Saihoji’s gardener team.
-While many temples outsource garden maintenance to external landscapers, Saihoji has employed its own dedicated gardeners to form an internal landscaping team for more than half a century.
-They inspect the gardens and temple grounds every day, maintaining them to ensure that they are kept in the best possible condition to welcome visitors to the temple on any given day.
-In this article, we asked Miyazaki Koji of the landscaping team what he has learned and noticed through his work.
+While many temples outsource garden maintenance to external gardeners, Saihoji has employed its own dedicated gardeners to form an internal gardener team for more than half a century.
+They inspect the garden and temple grounds every day, maintaining them to ensure that they are kept in the best possible condition to welcome visitors on any given day.
+In this article, we asked Miyazaki Koji of the gardener team what he has learned and noticed through his work.

 Miyazaki Koji

-Posing questions of oneself while working, day in and day out
+Posing questions to myself while working, day in and day out

 ーMr.
-Miyazaki, please tell us how you became a member of the landscaping team at Saihoji.
+Miyazaki, please tell us how you became a member of the gardener team at Saihoji.

 ーA common theme in your previous and current jobs is that they are both related to nature, but are there any differences?

-ーWhat kind of work do you do each day as part of the landscaping team?
+ーWhat kind of work do you do each day as part of the gardener team?

 ーWe see that the brooms you use are made of bamboo.
 Is there anything you pay particular attention to with your tools or work?